Job outlooks for Geological and mineral technologists and technicians

 - There are a moderate number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in the Northwest region:
+Here are some key facts about geological and mineral technologists and technicians in the Northwest region:

 - Approximately 210 people worked in this occupation in May 2021.